In many a walk…..

 I graduated with a degree in printed textile design in 1992.
 My degree show was formed of works that showed my favourite walk in Norfolk from my parents’ home through the countryside to my grandparent’s home in the neighbouring village.
 My research for my designs show paintings en route, and I also created nature collages.
 My screen-printed fabric lengths showed dogs and people walking ‘my walk’ and a design based on my grandparents’ house.

-Many of my current paintings and botanical prints of local scenes are to be exhibited at Honeywood Museum in Carshalton in the Spring (currently postponed due to the coronavirus pandemic).
-It shows many of my paintings of favourite scenes that were inspired on my walks in the surrounding area where I live: Queen Mary’s Woods and park, Oaks Park, Nonsuch park and Beddington Park.
+Many of my current paintings and botanical prints of local scenes were to be exhibited at Honeywood Museum in Carshalton in the Spring 2020.
+This exhibition was postponed due to the coronavirus pandemic and who knows if it will ever happen now.
+It is a shame as it would have shown many of my paintings that were inspired on my walks in the surrounding area where I live: Queen Mary’s Woods and park, Oaks Park, Nonsuch park and Beddington Park.
+They are however on my website and I will be showing many of them in the summer during CAOS (Carshalton Artist Open Studios).

 Just as I was for my degree show, I remain fascinated by the beauty of colours and shapes and patterns in nature, even the weeds.
 But instead of making collages, I have now embraced the digital era and create digitally manipulated images which I call my ‘modern botanical prints.’
 I have recently transferred these to fabric and turned them into cushions and lampshades.